 Fasteners must meet the minimum durability requirements of the NZBC.
-NZS 3604 specifies the requirements for fixing materials to be used in relation to exposure conditions and are summarised in Table 6.
-Fasteners must be fully compatible with the other materials that they are to be in contact with, to ensure the durability of the complete assembly.
+NZS 3604 specifies the requirements for fixing material to be used in relation to exposure conditions and are summarised in Table 6.

 Table 6 Exposure conditions and nail selection prescribed by NZS 3604